ammohanrao/DeltaDiag/README.md

 PUBMED CENTRAL opensource clinical reports are processed to obtain files: col_prelim2_def.txt, col_core_diagnr3.txt and evo_data_corpus.txt.
 Note that these data shares ids from dbmi database.
 For features 1 to 408 from  dbmi, and 409 to 871 from pmc.
 For diseases 1 to 134 from dbmi and 135 to 2132 from pmc.
 Atoms shared with pmc data are shown in core_aui_nr.txt.

 PMC output of ML with 100% accuracy is given in epoch_out1.txt.

+## Definitions
+atom = each hierarchical step of a concept. atomic number = sequential number in the hierarchy. valence = terminal atomic number in unify causing a diagnosis. adjunct = terminal atomic number in unify not causing a diagnosis. atomic weight = approximation of vectors of qualification and proximity. cognition = sum of atomic weights of valence and adjunct. expectation = 1 which is constant.

+### valid cognition
+derived cognition whose expectation is 1.

 References
 1. Unification Grammars by Nissim Francez and Schuly Wintner.
 2011.
 Cambridge University Press.